Income protection vs life insurance

 If the worst happens during the policy term and a successful claim is made, the policy will pay out a lump sum.

 You may choose level cover to help your loved ones continue to live how they always have.
-The lump sum they receive could replace your lost salary or help to cover everyday costs.
-It could keep up monthly mortgage payments, or even pay off an interest-only mortgage, or pay for expenses such as a child’s university fees.
+The lump sum they receive could help them in many ways; from keeping up monthly mortgage payments to paying university fees.

 It’s worth bearing in mind that because your monthly payments stay the same, the cover amount won’t go up as living costs rise.
 You can choose to protect your cover from the effects of inflation, so that the lump sum won’t be worth less in the future, but this may mean a rise in your monthly premiums.

-If you choose to protect your policy against the effects of inflation, the maximum annual increase would be 15% to your premium and 10% to your cover Footnote [1].
+If you choose to protect your policy against the effects of inflation, the maximum annual increase would be 15% to your premium and 10% to your cover.
+The cover amount increases in line with the Consumer Prices Index (CPI), calculated over 12 months.
+To calculate the increase to your premium, we multiply what you pay by 1.5 and the percentage increase in CPI.
+If there’s no increase in the CPI there’s no change to your cover or premium.

 Decreasing cover

-With this type of policy, the cover amount you have goes down over the length of the term – but the monthly amount you pay stays the same.
+With this type of policy, you choose how long you want cover for.
+The cover amount you have goes down over the length of the term – but the monthly amount you pay stays the same.
 Because the cover amount goes down in value over time, decreasing cover tends to cost less than level cover.

 You may choose decreasing cover to help your loved ones pay off a repayment mortgage or a long-term loan.
 Because of this decreasing cover is also sometimes known as mortgage protection insurance.
 The value of what you’re paying off gradually decreases over time, and so does the cover.

-Income protection policies pay out a tax-free monthly benefit, which you select when taking out the policy.
+Income protection policies pay out a monthly amount, which you select when taking out the policy.
+It pays out if you are unable to work due to injury or illness.
+It is not an unemployment benefit.

 You can make as many claims as you need to within the policy term, but you’ll need to wait for a pre-agreed time, known as a deferred period, before you can start receiving your pay-out.
 You’re able to choose how long this deferred period is when you first take out the policy.